isabella232/advertising-cloud.en/help/dsp/inventory/on-demand-inventory-publishers-anz.md

 ---
-title: [!DNL On Demand] Premium Inventory Publishers in Australia and New Zealand
+title: "[!DNL On Demand] Premium Inventory Publishers in Australia and New Zealand"
 description: See the available [!DNL On Demand] premium inventory publishers in Australia and New Zealand.
 feature: DSP On Demand Inventory
 exl-id: e46ec570-38a7-4ea6-8c4c-d173971c48b7